Bilger321/fedora/btrfs/README.md

 Logs are stored at:

-* The users home directory, under `~/STAGES.log`
+* `/var/STAGES.log`
   * Basic staging information, logged after each stage's completion
 * `/var/debug.log`
   * Trace logs of execution, recorded by each stage

 ## Caveats